Cullyhanna: Sport

 Cullyhanna is home to St Patrick's Gaelic Football Club (Cumann Naomh Pádraig).
 It consists of men and women's football teams and also has camogie teams.
 The recently built club house facilities are a focus for community activity.
 They beat Crossmaglen Rangers on 2 October 2016 to reach the Armagh Senior Championship final for the first time in their history.

 Ashfield Golf Course is an 18-hole course at Cullyhanna.

 Politics

 Cullyhanna forms the Newry & Armagh constituency for elections to the Westminster Parliament.
-The Member of Parliament is Mickey Brady of Sinn Féin.
-He won the seat in the 2015 United Kingdom general election, retaining it in 2017 and 2019.
+The Member of Parliament is Dáire Hughes of Sinn Féin.
+He won the seat in the 2024 United Kingdom general election.